merryjs/photo-viewer/README.md

 ##### [CocoaPods](https://cocoapods.org/)

-TODO: If you want use CocoaPods you can go to these repo find out how to integrated with cocoapods, i have not try this in the example repo
+TODO: If you want use CocoaPods you can go to these repo find out how to integrated with cocoapods, i have not try this in the example repo

 ##### [Carthage](https://github.com/Carthage/Carthage)

-If you want use Carthage in your project and then you can add these dependencies into your Cartfile
+If you want use Carthage in your project and then you can add these dependencies into your Cartfile

 ```